oxequa/realize/README.md

     $ realize run
     ```

-    It will create a realize.yaml file if it doesn't exist already, adds the working directory as project and run the pipeline.
+    It will create a realize.yaml file if it doesn't exist already, add the working directory as project and run the pipeline.

     The Run command supports the following custom parameters: